Reinitialize a storage disk

 Clean the disk

-1. Find the local-storage-provisioner pod managing the disk
+1. Find the local-storage-operator pod managing the disk

 -o jsonpath='{.items[0].metadata.name}')